Manual Setup

 docker compose logs

-- Verify that all environment variables in the .env file are set correctly.
+- Verify that all variables in the .env file are set correctly.

 - Check PostgreSQL container logs specifically: